 6. Board’s power in relation to costs and expenses of proceedings

+(1A) This regulation does not apply in relation to a part of a proceeding that relates to hearing and determining a Pilbara matter.

 (1) The Board may fix an amount that represents the cost and expenses of the hearing and determination of particular proceedings before it.

 (2) Without limiting subregulation (1), the cost and expenses of the hearing and determination of particular proceedings include —